Autumn Term 1 2021

 This half term, we will be learning about states of matter as we sort everyday materials into solids, liquids and gases.
 We will describe their properties and explore the behaviour of the tiny particles inside them.
 The children will investigate what conditions affect changes of state.

 Year 4 ventured outside and enjoyed some great weather whilst working in teams.
+We enjoy being active learners in Year 4!
 After we learnt what solids, liquids and gases are, we had a go at grouping various materials and comparing them.

 We learnt about how particles move in the different materials.
 Our modelling skills were put to the test when we had to recreate the particle arrangements with ping pong balls.
+We had to be resilient and make sure the ping pong balls stayed in the right place or they moved to create an accurate model!
 As an extra fun Burn2Learn activity, we organised ourselves into groups and acted out the movements of particles.

 We worked on developing our scientific vocabulary as we did our fun word search in science and used dictionaries to find the meaning of words we were not sure about.
-We then had to use the scientific words in our own sentences to show our understanding.
+We then had to apply this and to use the scientific words in our own sentences to show our deepening understanding.

-To further explore solids, liquids and gases, we carried out some fair testing in Year 4.
+In Science, we have been developing our working scientifically skills to deepen our knowledge of understanding of the importance of a fair test.
+To further explore solids, liquids and gases, we carried out some fun fair testing with various drinkls.
 We used fizzy drinks to demonstrate that gases have weight.
 We used a scale to measure in grams and had to use our Maths skills to tell the difference between our measurements.
 First, we had to measure the weight of the fizzy drinks.
 Then, after stirring our drink and making it flat, we measured again.
 We could prove that by the gas escaping, some of the drinks became lighter.

 Some of the children’s comments were: